 Connect with Sean on Twitter @seanpasbon

 Jimmy Tobin is a member of the Boxing Writers Association of America.
 His work has appeared in The Cruelest Sport, 15 Rounds, Undisputed Champion Network, Esquina Boxeo, El Malpensante, The Queensbury Rules, and The Fight Network.
-He teaches at George Brown College in Toronto.

 Connect with Jimmy on Twitter @jimmyeatwordz